walterlopatka/cortx-k8s/doc/cortx-aws-k8s-installation.md

 If the pods are not coming up correctly or some of the hctl status services never switch to "started" - check solutions.yaml.
 Typos or mistakes in that file will result in a deployment failure.

-### 3.6 Destroy CORTX cluster
+### 3.6 Delete CORTX cluster
-To rollback step 3.5 and destroy the CORTX cluster run: ssh $SSH_FLAGS centos@$ClusterControlPlaneIP "cd cortx-k8s/k8_cortx_cloud/; ./destroy-cortx-cloud.sh"
+To rollback step 3.5 and delete the CORTX cluster run: ssh $SSH_FLAGS centos@$ClusterControlPlaneIP "cd cortx-k8s/k8_cortx_cloud/; ./delete-cortx-cloud.sh"

 ### 3.7 Stop CORTX cluster
 Make sure no IO is coming to the cluster before stopping it